SameeraMurthy/inkshade/README.md

 # Inkshade
-### Open Source Front-End UI Library, with the ultimate themeing support.
+### Open Source Front-End UI Library, with the ultimate theming support.
 Based on Bootstrap and Grayshift

 <a href="https://github.com/sameeramurthy/inkshade">Github</a> &middot;